laravel/bootcamp.laravel.com/resources/docs/showing-chirps.md

 }
 ```

-Here we've used Eloquent's `with` method to [eager-load](https://laravel.com/docs/eloquent-relationships#eager-loading) the user id and name for every Chirp.
+Here we've used Eloquent's `with` method to [eager-load](https://laravel.com/docs/eloquent-relationships#eager-loading) every Chirp's associated user's ID and name.
 We've also used the `latest` scope to return the records in reverse-chronological order.

 > **Note**
 > Returning all Chirps at once won't scale in production.
 Take a look at Laravel's powerful [pagination](https://laravel.com/docs/pagination) to improve performance.

-## Relationship
+## Connecting users to Chirps

-We've instructed Laravel to return the `id` and `name` property from the `user` relationship so that we can display the name of the Chirp author, without returning other potentially sensitive information such as the users email address.
-The `user` relationship hasn't been defined yet, so let's add a new ["belongs to"](https://laravel.com/docs/eloquent-relationships#one-to-many-inverse) relationship on our `Chirp` model:
+We've instructed Laravel to return the `id` and `name` property from the `user` relationship so that we can display the name of the Chirp's author without returning other potentially sensitive information such as the author's email address.
+But, the Chirp's `user` relationship hasn't been defined yet.
+To fix this, let's add a new ["belongs to"](https://laravel.com/docs/eloquent-relationships#one-to-many-inverse) relationship to our `Chirp` model:

 ```php filename=app/Models/Chirp.php
 <?php